 - 1. The applicant will fill out Form #DBPR-DDC-227.
-The EHS HSC Coordinator will assist, as needed. - 2.
-The applicant will send a copy of the form to the EHS HSC Safety Coordinator for review and approval, prior to mailing it to the FDBPR.
+The EHS HSC Coordinator will assist, as needed. - The applicant will send a copy of the form to the EHS HSC Safety Coordinator for review and approval, prior to submitting it to the DBPR via mail.

-Online submission: While the paper form is preferred, instructions for creating an online account with the Florida Department of Business and Professional Regulation can be found here, and the application for an exemption can be found here.
+Online submission: It is highly recommended to submit an online application for a quicker response.
+Instructions for creating an online account with the Florida Department of Business and Professional Regulation can be found here, and the application for an exemption can be found here.